link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 - **Synchronous limitation**: {{< term http  >}} requires waiting for the request to complete, which is inefficient for long-running tasks better suited to the **asynchronous manner**.
-- **One-way communication**: Requests always originate from the client, with no mechanism for the server to actively send messages back.
+- **One-way communication**: Requests always originate from the client side, with no mechanism for the server to actively send messages back.

-However, the simplicity and lightweight makes it beneficial in many scenarios.
+However, the simplicity and lightweight make it beneficial in many scenarios.
-This protocol is ideal for **simplifying communication** between the client and server, such as in:
+This protocol is ideal for **simplifying communication** between the client and server sides, such as in:

 - Client-facing services.
 - Public APIs exposed to external systems.